 I combine newly collected data on the universe of federally owned Indian SOEs with a natural experiment to estimate the impacts of managerial autonomy on managerial decisions and firm outcomes over an 18-year period.
 Specifically, I study an earned autonomy program, which gave the board of directors (henceforth referred to as managers) of profitable SOEs more autonomy over strategic decisions such as capital expansion and hiring.
 Each SOE in India is housed in a particular ministry.
 Before the program was introduced, managers' decisions required approval from a committee that included officials from the governing Ministry, and in some cases (depending on the magnitude of the decision) also higher levels of government.
 Importantly, autonomy affected neither incentives within the firm nor the set of available options for managers; it only meant that committee approval for certain decisions was no longer required.
 I show that autonomy led to greater value added, but also increased markups and lowered investment in employee housing (an amenity valued by the government but not managers).
 Autonomy has greater effects for SOEs in which there are bigger incentive conflicts.
-I proxy for this conflict by whether, prior to autonomy, dividends are always paid out from profits as preferred by the government (as opposed to profits being retained and reinvested, which is preferred by the managers).
+I proxy for this conflict by whether, prior to autonomy, dividends are always paid out from profits as preferred by the government (as opposed to profits being retained and reinvested which is preferred by the manager).
 These findings are consistent with a simple theoretical framework that identifies the key agency problem in my setting, as well as the impact of autonomy.
+The model is inspired by Dessein (2002), with some differences such as different objective functions for both players that are tailored to this setting, allowing me to highlight the relevant agency problem in this context.

 My empirical strategy uses differences-in-differences and event studies to estimate the impact of the autonomy program.
-The program started in 1997 and gave SOEs that earned profits for three continuous years and had a positive net worth the right to apply for autonomy status.
-I construct a pre-program measure of eligibility to apply for this status: a binary variable that equals 1 if a SOE earned profits for 3 years continuously and had a positive net worth before 1997, the year of the program introduction, and 0 otherwise.
+The program started in 1997 and gave SOEs that earned profits for three continuous years and had a positive net worth the right to apply for autonomous status.
+I construct a pre-program measure of eligibility to apply for this status: a binary variable that equals 1 if a SOE earned profits for three years continuously and had a positive net worth before 1997, the year of the program introduction, and 0 otherwise.
 I use this measure of program eligibility as a proxy for receiving autonomy, to sidestep the endogeneity concerns around the government picking firms for autonomy that may have the highest potential returns from this program.
 Using a differences-in-differences and event study framework, I then test whether SOEs that were eligible pre-program performed differentially after 1996 relative to SOEs that were not.
 Using pre-program eligibility as a proxy for treatment implies that my results are not driven by selection into autonomy by the firms, or by the government's choice to award autonomy.
 Controlling for sectoral trends ensure that the results are not driven by firms in faster growing sectors also being more likely to be eligible pre-program, and event study estimates show this is not the case, conditional on these fixed effects.
 Pre-program eligibility has a strong positive effect on the receipt of autonomy, indicating that it is a suitable proxy for treatment.